increddibelly/ValheimPlus/CONTRIBUTING.md

 How to setup the development enviroment to compile ValheimPlus yourself.

 1. Download the [BepInEx for Valheim package](https://valheim.thunderstore.io/package/download/denikson/BepInExPack_Valheim/5.4.1100/).
-   - Extract zip contents and copy the contents inside `/BepInExPack_Valheim/` and paste them in your Valheim root folder and overwrite every file when asked.
+   - Extract zip contents and copy the contents inside `/BepInExPack_Valheim/` and paste them in the Valheim installation root folder; *(overwrite every file when asked)*.
    - This package sets up your Valheim game with BepInEx configurations specifically for mod devs.
 Created by [BepInEx](https://github.com/BepInEx).
-1. Copy over all the DLLs from Valheim/unstripped_corlib to Valheim/valheim_Data/Managed *(overwrite when asked)*
+1. Copy over all the DLLs from Valheim/unstripped_corlib to Valheim/valheim_Data/Managed *(overwrite every file when asked)*
+1. Create a Libs folder in your local solution folder, and copy over these DLL's from the Valheim folders to that libs folder:
+   - valheim\BepInEx\core\0Harmony.dll
+   - valheim\BepInEx\core\BepInEx.dll
+   - valheim\valheim_Data\Managed\assembly_valheim.dll
+   - valheim\unstripped_corlib\UnityEngine.dll
+   - valheim\unstripped_corlib\UnityEngine.CoreModule.dll

+   - Reference these DLL's from the ValheimPlus projects.
+   - Exclude this folder and its contents from your commits.
 1. Download the [AssemblyPublicizer package](https://mega.nz/file/oQxEjCJI#_XPXEjwLfv9zpcF2HRakYzepMwaUXflA9txxhx4tACA).
    - This package has a tool that you'll use to create publicized versions of the `assembly_*.dll` files for your local development.
    - Repo: https://github.com/MrPurple6411/Bepinex-Tools/releases/tag/1.0.0-Publicizer by [MrPurple6411](https://github.com/MrPurple6411).
 1. Drag and drop all `assembly_*.dll` files from "\Valheim\valheim_Data\Managed\" folder onto "AssemblyPublicizer.exe".
    This will create a new folder called "/publicized_assemblies/".
 1. Define Environment Variable `VALHEIM_INSTALL` with path to Valheim Install Directory
    - example: `setx VALHEIM_INSTALL "C:\Program Files\Steam\steamapps\common\Valheim" /M`